Welcome to the website of poet Pascale Petit.

 The Verb: Green Memoir, BBC Radio 3, Friday 13 November 2020, 10pm Pascale Petit was a guest on Radio 3’s The Verb on 13 November.
 Pascale read ‘Her Tigress Eyes’ and ‘Green Bee-eater’ from her eighth collection Tiger Girl and ‘Kapok’ from her seventh collection Mama Amazonica.
 Listen here.

 Pascale Petit’s seventh collection, Mama Amazonica, has won the inaugural Laurel Prize.
 Poet Laureate Simon Armitage’s new award that recognises and encourages the resurgence of nature and environmental writing currently taking place in poetry.
-More information HERE and HERE Tiger Girl is shortlisted for the 2020 Forward Prize for Best Collection Pascale Petit‘s eighth collection Tiger Girl, forthcoming from Bloodaxe on 3 September, has been shortlisted for the Forward Prize for Best Collection.
-The five-strong shortlist for the £10,000 prize was announced on 10 June.
-The winners of all three categories in the 2020 Forward Prizes for Poetry will be revealed on 25 October 2020.
+More information HERE and HERE Tiger Girl was shortlisted for the 2020 Forward Prize for Best Collection Pascale Petit‘s eighth collection Tiger Girl, (Bloodaxe, 2020) was shortlisted for the Forward Prize for Best Collection.
+The judges were Leaf Arbuthnot, Kim Moore, Alexandra Harris, Roger Robinson and David Wheatley.
+More details HERE

 Free Thinking, BBC Radio 3, Wednesday 1 May 2019, 10pm Pascale Petit and three other winners of the RSL Ondaatje Prize took part in a special event at the British Library on 16 April 2019 to celebrate 15 years of the Prize.
 This event was recorded for BBC Radio 3’s Free Thinking, and was broadcast on Wednesday 1 May.
 Pascale talked about how the Amazon rainforest inspired the collection, and read her poem ‘Jaguar Mama’ from Mama Amazonica.
+Listen here.
+Also downloadable as a BBC Arts & Ideas podcast.

-discussing ‘Forests and Metaphor’ and reading from her Ondaatje prizewinning collection Mama Amazonica (Bloodaxe, 2017)
+Pascale Petit was on Radio 3’s The Verb 10pm Friday 19th October 2018 discussing ‘Forests and Metaphor’ and reading from her Ondaatje prizewinning collection Mama Amazonica (Bloodaxe, 2017)

 Pascale Petit’s Mama Amazonica has won the RSL Ondaatje Prize2018 Pascale Petit’s seventh poetry collection Mama Amazonica has won the Royal Society of Literature’s Ondaatje Prize, announced on 14 May 2018 at the Travellers Club, London.
 The prize is an annual award of £10,000 for a distinguished work of fiction, non-fiction or poetry, best evoking the spirit of a place.